Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures: Improvements in -based Dust Polarization Prediction

-Smoothing the~\hi\ data before constructing the~\hip s deemphasizes small-scale noise at the cost of sensitivity to real small-scale~\hi\ structure that may correlate well with the measured dust polarization.
-We explore this tradeoff in GALFA-\hi\ data by calculating the~$EE$,~$BB$, and~$TE$ correlation ratios of the different maps in \figref{fig:sm_maps} with the Planck \com\ maps and plot the results in \figref{fig:sm_specs}.
+Smoothing the~\hi\ data before constructing the~\hip s deemphasizes small-scale noise at the cost of sensitivity to real small-scale~\hi\ structure that may correlate well with the measured polarized dust emission.
+We explore this trade-off in GALFA-\hi\ data by calculating the~$EE$,~$BB$, and~$TE$ correlation ratios of the different maps in \figref{fig:sm_maps} with the Planck \com\ maps and plot the results in \figref{fig:sm_specs}.
 For the~$TE$ case, we correlate the Planck dust total intensity with the templates'~$E$ modes.

 The trend is not consistent between the three panels.
 The~$TE$ correlation simply increases as the~GALFA-\hi\ data are smoothed, with an expected dip at the smoothing scale, which is only within the multipole range considered for the FWHM=36$'$ case.
 However, the~$EE$ and~$BB$ correlations are maximized when the~\hi\ data are smoothed to intermediate resolutions.
 While an increase in the~$EE$ and~$BB$ correlation ratios is what we should aim for, an increase in the~$TE$ correlation ratio is not necessarily better since we expect the real~$TE$ correlation ratio to be~$\sim0.36$ \citep{PlanckCollaboration:2020}.
 Therefore, a near-ideal~$E$-mode template should correlate with the Planck dust total intensity at about that level.
-However, in all cases, we achieve a significant improvement in the correlation with dust polarization by smoothing the map before applying the Hessian algorithm.
+However, in all cases, we achieve a significant improvement in the correlation with polarized dust emission by smoothing the map before applying the Hessian algorithm.
 The~\hip\ based on~\hipi\ data at their native~16$'$ resolution is similarly correlated with the dust polarization to the template based on the GALFA-\hi\ data smoothed to 16$'$.
 The map smoothed to 36$'$ decreases both the~$EE$ and~$BB$ correlations with the Planck \com\ maps.
-This shows the utility of the higher resolution~\hi\ intensity data from the GALFA-\hi\ and~\hipi\ surveys in modeling dust polarization over the lower resolution LAB survey.
+This shows the utility of the higher-resolution~\hi\ intensity data from the GALFA-\hi\ and~\hipi\ surveys in modeling polarized dust emission over the lower-resolution LAB survey.